-The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognised in other comprehensive income and accumulated in equity.
+The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognised in equity.
 The amount recognised in the separate component of equity is the lower of:

-- The cumulative gain or loss on the hedging instrument from the inception of the hedge. - The cumulative change in fair value (present value) of the expected cash flows on the hedged item from the inception of the hedge.
+- the cumulative gain or loss on the hedging instrument from the inception of the hedge. - and the cumulative change in fair value (present value) of the expected cash flows on the hedged item from the inception of the hedge.

 To the extent that the hedge is effective, changes in the fair value of derivatives designated as hedging instruments in cash flow hedges are recognised in other comprehensive income and included within the cash flow hedge reserve in equity.
-If the cumulative change in the hedging instrument exceeds the change in the hedged item (sometimes referred to as an 'over-hedge'), ineffectiveness will be recognised in the profit and loss for the excess.
+If the cumulative change in the hedging instrument exceeds the change in the hedged item (sometimes referred to as an 'overhedge'), ineffectiveness will be recognised in the profit and loss for the excess.
 If the cumulative change in the hedging instrument is less than the change in the hedged item (sometimes referred to as an 'under-hedge'), no ineffectiveness will be recognised.

-Amounts accumulated in equity are recycled in the income statement in the periods when the hedged item affects profit or loss, as described in the derivative financial instruments disclosure in note 15.
+Amounts accumulated in equity are recycled in the income statement in the periods when the hedged item affects profit or loss, as described in the derivative financial instruments note disclosure (Note 15).